Nmedia - Fotolia

 "Agile is true inclusion.
 You bring in the sales, marketing and finance people because everyone has a perspective," said Shouvik Bhattacharyya, chief innovator at B12 Consulting.

-It may be difficult at first for software development teams to incorporate business stakeholders.
+It may be difficult at for software development teams to incorporate business stakeholders.
 But it's time to ask better questions, hone storytelling skills, and focus on communicating business value.
 These three practices will help your organization create Agile people and teams.
 They'll make sure the project serves its purpose, has strong internal support, and actually keeps a laser focus on delivering value.

 Balance the big picture

-Companies typically run Waterfall from the top down and pay deference to those with the most experience in the field.
+Companies typically run waterfall from the top down and pay deference to those with the most experience in the field.
 While there's always a need for high-level knowledge, it's a mistake to discount input from those who actually do the work on a daily basis.
 Agile offers this balance.